War and Social Upheaval: Vietnam (1960-75)

 Nixon and Kissinger

 President Nixon was in a difficult situation upon becoming president in 1969 just as the North Vietnamese Tet Offensive was unfolding.
 As a stalwart anti-Communist and Cold War warrior, he wanted to support South Vietnam against the Communist North.
 He recognized, however, that the American public wanted an end to the War and unless he ended it or at least made progress towatd ending it, his Administration would not be viable.
 The plan that he and Kissenger developed was to escalate the bombing to force the North to the peace table while reducing American ground forces to placate the growing anti-War sentiment.
 Here there was some success.
 The Paris Peace Accords were signed (January 1973).
 This did allow for a American withdrawl from Vietnam.
 The POWs wre returned.
 Pres ident Nixon proclaimed that he had achieved "peace with honor".
 The Peace Accords, however, were flawed, as they left North Vietnamese units in South Vietnam.
 In the end the South Vietnamese collapsed only a little more than 2 years after the American withdrawl (1975).
 Some historians judge Nixon and Kissenger harshly, maintaining that they betrayed Vietnam and achieved neither peace or honor.
 [Kimball and Berman] Some of these judgements seem unduly harsh.
 While not achieving victory in Vietnam, Nixon and Kissinger were hopeful that American military assistance might maintain the South and the threat of renewed bombing might restrain the North.
-Here some argue that the develooping Watergate scandal left Nixon powerless to fully support the South and eventually forced his resignatioin (1974).
+Here some argue that the develooping Watergate scandal left Nixon powerless to fully support the South and eventually forced his resignation (1974).
 At any rate what real options were there?
 It was clear from the 1968 election and the public response to the 1969 Tet Offensive that the American public would not tolerate continued American casualties and many wanted out of the War altogether.
 This left Nixon and Kissinger with few options on the War.
 It is not clear just what Nixon's critics would have had him do.
 He perhaps could have admitted defeat in 1969 and withdrawn American ground forces.
 This would have prevented many American and Vietnamese casualties.
 About 20,000 Americans were killed in Vietnam during what one hjistorian calls Nixon's "peace charade".
 [Berman] Ending the War meaning withdrawing in 1969 would also have meant betrayal of America's South Vietnamese allies.
 Of course some historians argue that this is what Nixon finally did in the 1973 Paris Peace Accirds.
 [Berman]

 Cambodia